AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 3. write a query and get some data

 ## 1. Installing PostgreSQL
-Open VScode open the ExtensionsGo to the visual Studio marketplace and search for PostgreSQL.
-Click the install button on the Add on.
+Open VScode open the Extensions in the left panel and search for PostgreSQL.
+Select the one authored by Microsoft, click the blue install button.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3NDI0NzIwMywxMTcwNzc5NDkwLC0xND
+eyJoaXN0b3J5IjpbLTE5MDA5Mjk3NDEsMTE3MDc3OTQ5MCwtMT
-ExNDU1NTU4LDI4MTQ1NzgzMF19
+QxMTQ1NTU1OCwyODE0NTc4MzBdfQ==
 -->